Synerise/android-sdk/README.md

 }
 ```

-Also register for push messages:
+Also register for push messages (note that *Profile* needs to be initialized):
 ```
 public class MyFirebaseInstanceIDService extends FirebaseInstanceIdService {